 - Countries where requesting parole is below 25 years

 The clustering of these countries and penalty systems is inline with the distinction of law traditions.
-The common law countries (from US to UK and its past colonies), the civil law countries (Europe, Latin America, Asia and beyond), and the mix of religious and civil law countries (partly Middle East and North Africa) stand close to each other in the network diagram.
+The common law countries (from the US to the UK and its past colonies), the civil law countries (Europe, Latin America, Asia and beyond), and the mix of religious and civil law countries (partly the Middle East and North Africa) stand close to each other in the network diagram.

 List important actors and ties